Rostaing/rostaing-ocr/README.md

 **Note:** The first time you run the extractor, **rostaing-ocr** will automatically download the necessary language models.
 This may take a moment and requires an internet connection.
 This is a one-time process.

 ## Usage
 Using the library is designed to be simple.
-The extraction process starts immediately upon creating an instance of the RostaingExtractor class.
+The extraction process starts immediately upon creating an instance of the RostaingOCR class.

 ## --- Example 1: Simple processing of a single file ---
 This creates 'output.md' and 'output.txt' with the extracted content.